ClickHouse/ClickHouse/docs/en/getting_started/example_datasets/index.md

-# Example datasets
+# Example Datasets

-This section describes how to obtain example datasets and write them to ClickHouse.
+This section describes how to obtain example datasets and import them into ClickHouse.
 For some datasets example queries are also available.

 * [Anonymized Yandex.Metrica Dataset](metrica.md)